bmd-lab/academic-kickstart/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Research group at"
+role = "Research group of Lee Burton"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
 organizations = [ { name = "Shanghai University", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include Computer Modelling, Catalysis, Solar Energy and Sustainability."
+bio = ""

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""